Rbourree/sample-microservice/readme.md

 ## 1 - Description
-This is a sample nodejs microservice.
+This is a sample nodejs API.